mikolmogorov/Ragout/README.md

 contigs with Ragout!

-The current version of Ragout is limited to genomes of bacterial size, but we are working on expanding it to mammalinan-scaled ones.
+The current version of Ragout is limited to genomes of bacterial size, but we are working on expanding it to mammalian-scaled ones.

 Install